US core inflation soars to 29-year high | DW | 10.06.2021

-The data — one of the most anticipated in years — piles up pressure on the Federal Reserve to tighten the money taps more quickly than planned.
+The inflation data — some of the most anticipated in years — adds pressure on the Federal Reserve to tighten the money taps faster than planned.
 However, the US central bank may choose to look through the rise for now.

 The US economic recovery has seen people sitting on piles of forced savings go on a spending spree pushing up prices